Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 # Introduction
 Lua is a lightweight, high-level, multi-paradigm scripting language that is mainly used in Psych Engine.
 This allows you execute Lua code without compiling the game over and over again.
 And its a simple and easy scripting language that an 8 year old can understand easily.
-The only cons that Lua has are global scope are defualt, limited error handling, limited pattern matching, no unicode support, no defualt parameter values just to name a few.
+The only cons that Lua has are, global scopes are always in defualt, limited error handling, limited pattern matching, no unicode support, no defualt parameter values just to name a few.
+The current version of Lua that Psych Engine is <kbd>5.1</kbd>.

 ### Creating
-To create your own epic Lua file, copy and paste any <code>txt</code> file remove the contents inside of it.
-And replace the file format into <code>lua</code>; Example <code>test.lua</code>.
+To create your own epic Lua file, copy and paste any `txt` file remove the contents inside of it.
+And replace the file format into `lua`; Example `test.lua`.
 Or even a better solution is to download any source-code editors like VSCode it's available in Windows, Mac, and Linux.

 You can chose any other source-code editors if you don't like VSCode and that's fine.
 Anyways after you download VSCode or other epic source-code open it and press <kbd>Command + N</kbd> this will create a new file.
 Select the language type to use now select Lua becuase this is a Lua tutorial.
 Now add some code there if you're done press <kbd>Command + S</kbd> to save it and placed it somewhere inside the script(s) folder.
 Boom you've got yourself a Lua script it's that simple.

 ### Differences
 Lua in Psych Engine has some minor difference becuase of HaxeFlixel the main engine that Psych Engine uses.
-Mainly when coding the code that you made should be located inside any of the Callback Templates like <code>onCreate()</code>, <code>onUpdate()</code>, <code>onEvent()</code>, etc. Note that variables, functions, and built-in Lua functions can be declared outside of any Callback Templates.
+Mainly when coding the code that you made should be located inside any of the Callback Templates which are special functions that modify the game like `onCreate()`, `onUpdate()`, `onEvent()`, etc. Note that variables, functions, and built-in Lua functions can be declared outside of any Callback Templates.

 Printing is also different instead of using the `print()` function it's replaced by `debugPrint()` function.
 The text from the function will appear at the top-left of the screen and will fade out in a couple of seconds.